karanmalh0tra/python-coding/README.md

 [Implementation of Linked List](https://github.com/karanmalh0tra/python-coding/tree/master/LinkedListImplementation) has the code to implement a linked list.
 Ask the user for input in a single line and also print the linked list.

 ### Stack

-[Implementation of Stack](https://github.com/karanmalh0tra/python-coding/tree/master/StackImplementation) has the code to implement stack using Array.
+[Implementation of Stack](https://github.com/karanmalh0tra/python-coding/tree/master/StackImplementation) has the code to implement stack using Array and LinkedList.
 The functionalities of stack that are included here are push, pop, top, size and isEmpty.
+Other coding questions that utilise stack implementation would also be present in here.